 Generic templates can cost you thousands.

 A lease missing required state disclosures can be thrown out in court.
 Wrong notice periods can invalidate an eviction.
-Our leases are built for your specific state.
+Our drafts are tailored to your specific state — a stronger starting point than a one-size-fits-all template.

 Frequently Asked Questions